Optional Videos for this Lesson

 Answer the following questions:

 1. Find the spot on the horizontal axis of the histogram indicating the proportion of heads (\(\widehat{p}\)) that you observed in Question 1.
-Based on your visual observation, would you say your proportion of heads is unusual?
+Based on your visual observation, would you say your proportion of heads is unusual or typical?

 Show/Hide Solution

-1. Visually, estimate the mean and standard deviation of the observed sample proportions.
+1. Visually, estimate the mean and standard deviation of the observed sample proportions shown in the histogram.
 Please write your answer to this question before continuing.

 Show/Hide Solution